RealistAI/bq_migration_automation_tool/README.md

 do a git pull instead. <br><br>

 ## Dataset Mapping
-The Dataset Mapping parses through all the SQL's in the `/teradata_sql` to find their dataset and project, and then maps them to their proper Bigquery dataset and project for the transpilation process. <br><br>
+The Dataset Mapping parses through the given SQL for each job, extracts the table names attached to each job, and creates a mapping configuration file that maps those tables into the correct dataset for the associated business unit.
+<br><br>

 ## Transpilation
+The transpilation is the process that takes the terdata SQL and transpiles it into BigQuery SQL.
-The transpilation is completed using `bqms-run`.
+This process is completed using `bqms-run`.
 The script sets the environment variables required by the BQMS tool and then run the `bqms-run` command to initilize the transpilation process. <br><br>

 ## Dry Run
-We then iterate through the files in the BQMS output submit a dry run query for each of them.
+We then iterate through the files in the BQMS output, we submit a dry run for every query for each specific job.
-If the query is successful the file will then be moved into the UC4_SQL_REPO in the bigquery_sql/ directory.<br><br>
+If the query is successful the file will then be moved into the UC4_SQL_REPO in the bigquery_sql/ directory.
+If the querys it will stay in the teradata_sql/ directory. <br><br>

 ## Transpilation Logs
-At the end of the Dry-run validation, whether a dry-run is successul for not, the query data is uploaded to the transpilation_logs table in BigQuery where it can be accessed to get accurate logs for the dry-run success or failure.
+At the end of the Dry-run validation, whether a dry-run is successul for not, the query data is uploaded to the transpilation_logs table in BigQuery where it can be accessed to get accurate logs for the dry-runs success' or failures.
 If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded.
 If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful. <br><br>

 ## Github Integration
-Upon completion of the validaiton process, the script will create a new branch in the origin repository, and push the updated UC4 SQL. <br><br>
+Upon completion of the validation process, the script will create a new branch in the repository, and push the new branch with its changes to the repository stored in github. <br><br>

 ## Usage
 In order to utilize this tool, you first need to clone the project into the directory of your choice